pydata/xarray/xarray/datatree_/docs/source/io.rst

 Groups
 ~~~~~~

-Nested groups in zarr stores can be represented by loading the store as a ``:py:class::DataTree`` object, similarly to netCDF.
+Nested groups in zarr stores can be represented by loading the store as a :py:class:`DataTree` object, similarly to netCDF.
-To open a whole zarr store as a tree of groups use the ``:py:func::open_datatree()`` function.
+To open a whole zarr store as a tree of groups use the :py:func:`open_datatree` function.
-To save a DataTree object as a zarr store containing many groups, use the ``:py:meth::DataTree.to_zarr()`` method.
+To save a DataTree object as a zarr store containing many groups, use the :py:meth:`DataTree.to_zarr()` method.

 .. note::
-    Note that perfect round-tripping should always be possible with a zarr store (:ref:`unlike for netCDF files<netcdf.group.warning>`),
+    Note that perfect round-tripping should always be possible with a zarr store (:ref:`unlike for netCDF files <netcdf.group.warning>`),
     as zarr does not support "unused" dimensions.